Donald Trump Jr. appears with white supremacist on radio show

 Edwards said on his blog on Tuesday he would rebroadcast the 20-minute interview on Saturday on "The Political Cesspool." here

-The show, founded in 2005 and syndicated by Bushman's Liberty News Radio organization, has featured such extremists as former Ku Klux Klan leader David Duke and Holocaust denier Willis Carto.
+The show, founded in 2005 and syndicated by Bushman's Liberty News Radio organisation, has featured such extremists as former Ku Klux Klan leader David Duke and Holocaust denier Willis Carto.

 Edwards also said on his blog he had attended a Memphis rally for the billionaire candidate as a credentialed media member last Saturday.